yinyangsammy/snapshot-location-assessment/README.md

 -   A global weather map.
 -   Responsive on all device sizes.
 -   Content-packed pages, full of colourful and engaging imagery and media.
--   Interactive elements such a:
+-   Interactive elements such as:
     -   Clickable maps
     -   Scroll buttons to navigate news headlines and amenity / hotel lists
     -   Scroll arrows to navigate weather forecasts